Blasphemy law in Australia: Tasmania

-In late 2024, Tasmania abolished its blasphemy law following advocacy from the Rationalist Society of Australia.
-Prior to this, Section 3 of the Tasmania Criminal Code Act 1924 (No. 69 of 1924) repealed the Blasphemy Act 1697 and section 6 abolished the common law offences of blasphemy and blasphemous libel while Section 119 of the Criminal Code makes blasphemy or blasphemous libel or both an offence, but leaves the definitions and penalties to common law.
-Section 119 states that any person who, by words spoken or intended to be read, wilfully publishes a blasphemous libel is guilty of a crime of blasphemy, that the question whether any matter so published is or is not blasphemous is a question of fact, that it is not an offence under section 119 to express in good faith and in decent language, or to attempt to establish by arguments used in good faith and conveyed in decent language, any opinion whatever upon any religious subject, and that no person shall be prosecuted under this section without the consent in writing of the Attorney-General.
-The maximum penalty possible is 21 years in prison.
+In late 2024, Tasmania repealed Section 119 of the Criminal Code Act 1924 (publishing blasphemous libel) and Section 12 of the Police Offences Act 1935 (blasphemous language) following advocacy from the Rationalist Society of Australia.

+Prior to this, Section 3 of the Tasmania Criminal Code Act 1924 (No. 69 of 1924) repealed the Blasphemy Act 1697 and section 6 abolished the common law offences of blasphemy and blasphemous libel while Section 119 of the Criminal Code made blasphemy or blasphemous libel or both an offence, but left the definitions and penalties to common law.
+Section 119 formerly stated that any person who, by words spoken or intended to be read, wilfully publishes a blasphemous libel is guilty of a crime of blasphemy, that the question whether any matter so published is or is not blasphemous is a question of fact, that it is not an offence under section 119 to express in good faith and in decent language, or to attempt to establish by arguments used in good faith and conveyed in decent language, any opinion whatever upon any religious subject, and that no person shall be prosecuted under this section without the consent in writing of the Attorney-General.
+The maximum penalty possible was 21 years in prison.

 A person who is aggrieved because aspersions are cast upon his religious belief, affiliation, or religious activity does not need to file a complaint under the Criminal Code.
 He can seek redress under the Anti-Discrimination Act (1998).

 Victoria

-The Crimes Act 1958 (Victoria) makes no mention of blasphemy but does not abolish common law offences.
+The Crimes Act 1958 (Victoria) does not include blasphemy or blasphemous libel as crimes but does not abolish the common law offences.
+However, Section 469AA (1) (a) (Seizure and destruction of documents containing libel) of the Act allows for the seizure and destruction of documents following a conviction for publishing a "blasphemous libel", indicating that the Act recognises that the common law offence exists.
 The offences of blasphemy and blasphemous libel may yet exist under common law.

 The Crown last laid a charge of blasphemous libel in 1919.
 The case concerned socialist journalist Robert Samuel Ross, who had published a satirical piece in which Bolsheviks ransack heaven.
 The prosecutor dropped the charge but proceeded on a charge of sending blasphemous materials through the mail.
 The Court convicted Ross, and sentenced him to six months of hard labour.

 In 2019, Fiona Patten introduced a bill to abolish the common law offences of blasphemy and blasphemous libel in the Victorian Legislative Council; however, the bill lapsed in November 2022 at the end of the 59th Parliament.

 A person who is aggrieved because someone is engaging in conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of him on the ground of his religious belief or activity can seek redress under the Racial and Religious Tolerance Act 2001.